William S. Burroughs Jr.: Childhood

 Burroughs was born on July 21, 1947, in Conroe, Texas, to novelist William S. Burroughs and Joan Vollmer, near the New Waverly farm where an as-yet unpublished Burroughs Sr was attempting to grow cash crops, supplemented with cannabis.
-During her pregnancy Vollmer was consuming orally two Benzedrine inhalers a day, or approximately 500mg of powdered amphetamine.
+During her pregnancy Vollmer was consuming orally two Benzedrine inhalers a day, or approximately 500 mg of powdered amphetamine.
 Burroughs Jr was born addicted to amphetamine and immediately went into withdrawal.
 Both his parents were alcoholics, with Burroughs Sr also addicted to opiates.
 Farmhand and family friend, Herbert Huncke, would drive fifty miles to Houston to obtain Benzedrine for himself and Volmer, and paregoric for himself and Burroughs Sr while the family lived in Texas.

 On September 6, 1951, Billy's father shot and killed his mother in Mexico City in what he claimed, and later denied, was a drunken game of 'William Tell'.
 In chapter three of his second novel, Kentucky Ham, Burroughs relates his memory of the day his mother was shot dead, as well as the subsequent reunion with his father after he was freed from a Mexico City prison.
 While his father stayed in Mexico, Billy went to live with his paternal grandparents, Mortimer and Laura Lee Burroughs, in St. Louis, Missouri.
 In spring 1952, when Billy was nearly 5, he moved with his grandparents to Palm Beach, Florida, where they relocated their store, Cobblestone Gardens.
 By his own account, Billy said his grandparents were kind and reassuring; yet as they grew older, and he grew into adolescence, they were unable to relate.

 When Billy was 13, his grandparents asked William S. Burroughs to take Billy back.
 He agreed, and Billy was sent alone by air to Tangiers, Morocco, to live with his father.
 In Tangiers, Billy was introduced to marijuana, and men attempted to rape him.
 By his father's own admission, the visit was a failed attempt to rehabilitate their relationship.
 After Burroughs' lover, Ian Sommerville, convinced William that his son was irrevocably homesick, Billy returned to Palm Beach.

 When Billy was fifteen, he accidentally shot his best friend in the neck with a rifle, causing an almost fatal wound.
 This event caused him to suffer a nervous breakdown.
 According to Kentucky Ham, Billy thought his friend was dead and ran away from home to seek refuge in a girlfriend's family fallout shelter.
 He planned to flee to California, convinced that he was a murderer.
 Yet his friend lived, and the police ruled the wounding unintentional.
 Still, this act did not go unnoticed in the exclusive Palm Beach community, and the story of the manner in which his mother had perished at the hands of his father again gained wide circulation.
 Billy was sent to a mental hospital in St. Louis for help, but threats to run away caused Mortimer and Laura to bring their grandson home.
 Bill then attended Green Valley, an alternative school based on the principles of English educator A. S. Neill, in Orange City, Florida, from 1965 to 1966.